Maryland preps resources as coronavirus cases grow to eight

 “This problem continues to evolve and escalate rapidly,” he said, calling the response an “all hands on deck operation.”

-Hogan declared a state of emergency March 5, giving the state flexibility to better coordinate among different agencies and to utilize various resources to help fight the disease, which continues to spread in Maryland.
+Hogan (R) declared a state of emergency Thursday, giving the state flexibility to better coordinate among different agencies and to utilize various resources to help fight the disease, which continues to spread in Maryland.

 Hogan also submitted emergency legislation, passed unanimously last week by the Maryland Senate and the House of Delegates, which would allow the state to transfer up to $50 million from its rainy day fund.